 - Incision and Approach: The surgeon makes an incision at the back of the neck (posterior approach).

-- Laminectomy: The lamina (the part of the vertebra that forms the roof of the spinal canal) is removed to create more space for the spinal cord and relieve pressure.
+- Laminectomy: The removal of the lamina (the part of the vertebra that forms the roof of the spinal canal) creates more space for the spinal cord and relieves pressure.
 If necessary, surgeons may remove part of the facet joints or bone spurs.

-- Stabilization (optional): In some cases, surgeons may perform spinal fusion after laminectomy to stabilize the spine, especially if multiple levels are treated or there is a risk of instability.
+- Stabilization (optional): In some cases, surgeons may perform spinal fusion after laminectomy to stabilize the spine, especially if multiple levels are treated or instability exists.

 Outcomes:

-- Laminectomy is particularly effective in relieving symptoms of myelopathy (such as difficulty walking and weakness).
+- Laminectomy relieves symptoms of myelopathy (such as difficulty walking and weakness).

-- Recovery time varies depending on whether fusion is also performed, but most patients experience significant relief from spinal cord compression.
+- Recovery time varies depending on whether surgeons use fusion to support the spine.
+Most patients experience significant relief from spinal cord compression.

 Posterior Cervical Foraminotomy